 This will help during placement along with academic marks and your individual performance.

-Though you might know already know the list of compulsory internship in law school, it is advisable to obtain a list of compulsory internship along with their respective allotment of marks from your University in order to plan your internship accordingly.
+Though you might know already know the list of compulsory internships in law school, it is advisable to obtain a list of compulsory internships along with their respective allotment of marks from your University in order to plan your internship accordingly.